Easthall Park have 695 properties available to rent in Easthall and Kildermorie, Easterhouse.

 We accept all individuals to our housing list as long as they are aged 16 or over.
 This does not however, as demand for our houses far exceeds supply, guarantee an offer of an Easthall Park tenancy.

 We have produced a summary booklet of our common allocation policy.
 This booklet tells you what size of house you are eligible for and how we work out what priority to give your application.

-For further information on our common allocation policy, please contact the office.
+For further information on our common allocation policy or the fair processing notice, please contact the office.